manirathnam98domain/Assignment/README.md

 # Assignmentproject

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.1

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 # Getting started
-Install JSON Server

-npm install -g json-server

-# Start JSON Server

-json-server --watch db.json

-Now if you go to http://localhost:3000/posts/1, you'll get

 # Install
  npm install